 Under the flow tab, you can view bar graphs for your cash flow for three, six, or 12 months.
 The first graph shows you a bar for expenses and a bar for income for each month, making it easy to see how the two compare.
 The second graph shows you one bar for each month, with that bar representing your net cash flow.
 If it’s green, your cash flow is positive.
 If it’s red, it’s negative, meaning you spent more than you brought in.
 The flow tab also calculates your average monthly expenses, income, and cash flow.

 The budgeting function is user-friendly and visually pleasing.
-Even someone brand new to financial management tools will catch on in a flash.
+Even someone brand new to budgeting apps financial management tools will catch on in a flash.
 That said, there are two drawbacks worth mentioning.

 The first is that you can only create budgets for existing categories and merchants.
 That means you can’t plan your spending in a custom category until after you’ve started spending in it.
 From a financial management perspective, that doesn’t make sense.